Wisconsin Residential Camp in Elkhorn, WI

 Riding the bus?

 Arrive at the Milwaukee Delta Hotels by Marriott (N88W14750 Main St, Menomonee Falls, WI 53051) or the Chicago Marriott Suites O’Hare (6155 N River Road, Rosemont, IL 60018) at 8:00am for camper check-in.
+We will be administering rapid antigen COVID tests and you will check in with a nurse.
+Campers are to wear masks on the bus.
 Water bottle and a snack will be provided.

 CAMPER PICK UP ON JULY 29